xwmx/pandoc-ruby/README.markdown

 Pretty much everything in the gem was derived directly from [Albino](http://github.com/github/albino).

+If you'd prefer a pure-Ruby extended markdown interpreter that can output a few different formats, take a look at [Maruku](http://maruku.rubyforge.org/).

 ## Caveats

 * This has only been tested on *nix systems.